Today I’m sharing a tutorial for this amazing felt flower tree skirt to finish off your Christmas tree!

 - optional: pearls or beads to decorate flowers

-here.
-It will open up the image in a new window in your browser, and you can right click then 'save as' to save it to your computer.
+Each of my felt flowers has three of these felt pieces.
+You can download a printable template to trace here if you want, or free hand yours based on the shape above.
+To download the printable template pdf, either click on the image above or click here.
+It will open up the image in a new window in your browser, and you can right click then ‘save as’ to save it to your computer.

 To make each flower, cut out three petals.
 Fold the center of each petal in half long-ways, and then fold the edges back up (see right photo above).